Will your business grow its net profit by increasing revenue or decreasing the cost of goods sold (COGS)? The answer isn’t so simple.

 But that starts by being clever with your capital spending.
 Real-time prioritization of SKUs based on current trends can be done by looking at:

-- Product sales velocity and volume.
+- Product sales velocity and volume

-- The lifetime value of the customers purchasing these products.
+- The lifetime value of the customers purchasing these products

-- The average order value of carts containing that SKU.
+- The average order value of carts containing that SKU

 You'll also want to look at the delivery cost per product.
-This might make a case for bundling similar items to increase your average order value (AOV) and decrease delivery cost compared to shipping each item separately.
+This might make a case for bundling similar items to increase your average order value (AOV) and decrease delivery costs compared to shipping each item separately.

-Evaluating shipping zones
+Evaluate shipping zones

 For example, Forbes shares how US-based electronics retailer Best Buy used spotting a 2020 trend to transform physical stores into fulfillment centers.